sapher/terraform-provider-apollostudio/docs/data-sources/organization.md

 page_title: "apollostudio_organization Data Source - terraform-provider-apollostudio"
 subcategory: ""
 description: |-
-  Current organization on Apollo Studio
+  Current organization on Apollo Studio.
+This is the organization defined by org_id in the provider.
 ---

 # apollostudio_organization (Data Source)

-Current organization on Apollo Studio
+Current organization on Apollo Studio.
+This is the organization defined by `org_id` in the provider.

 ## Example Usage